DakshDev/NextJS/README.md

 <br />

-## if dont want to use shadcn then remove this dependes
+## if dont want to use shadcn then remove this dependence

 1. class-variance-authority
 2. lucide-react